-The UA Institute for LGBT Studies promotes LGBTQ research, curricula and public programming.
+The LGBTQ+ Institute promotes LGBTQ research, curricula and public programming.

 Faculty leadership at the Institute has come from Gender and Women's Studies, History, Media Arts, and Education.
 Executive Committee members have been drawn from all four colleges, including faculty in the departments of English, French and Italian, Anthropology, Art, Geography and Regional Development, Political Science, Sociology, Ecology and Evolutionary Biology, and Art History.
 We have worked closely with Geography and Regional Development, and with Anthropology and Mexican American Studies, on a project-specific basis, and we have undertaken several curriculum and programming projects with the sciences.